satabin/gniehturing/README.md

 - **parent/**: contains the parent project used to compile/build/release the entire toolchain,
 - **compiler/**: contains the compiler,
 - **vm/**: contains the virtual machine,
-- **bytecode**: contains a library used for reading/writing bytecode (used by both compiler and virtual machine),
+- **bytecode/**: contains a library used for reading/writing bytecode (used by both compiler and virtual machine),
 - **util/**: contains some utility classes possibly used by all the other modules.

 Building GniehTuring
 --------------------

 Clone the project with

 ``git clone git://github.com/gnieh/gniehturing.git``

 GniehTuring is built using [Apache Maven](http://maven.apache.org/).

 To build GniehTuring, go to the _parent_ module and run:

 ``mvn package``

 This will build the project, test it and package it.

-To build a specific component, go to the component directory and run ``mvn package``
+To build a specific component, go to the component directory and run

+``mvn package``

 License